An Interview with Rahul Raj for Startupfest

-Ahead of his Go-to-Market Strategies for Startups workshop, our Founder Rahul Raj sat down with the Startupfest team to share the 5&Vine methodology for challenger brands to take on industry incumbents.
+Ahead of his Go-to-Market (GTM) Strategies for Startups workshop, our Founder Rahul Raj sat down with the Startupfest team to share the 5&Vine methodology for all types of Challenger Brands to take on industry incumbents.
+Whether you’re undoing a product launch or looking to refine your target market, it’s important to have a GTM plan in place, and a long-term Challenger strategy.
 This post was originally published on the Startupfest blog.

 Challengers are drawn to industries that are getting lazy and they aim to redefine consumer expectations.
 For example, when something like Google Docs, Sheets and Slides came out, it challenged Microsoft’s premise that you needed to purchase software and was further differentiated with strong collaboration capabilities.
 They put all this in the cloud and completely redefined what we thought was possible.

 There’s also a notable set of Challenger Brands that exist on the social spectrum.
 For example, TOMS Shoes has a model that re-conceives how our purchases can be socially beneficial.
 Warby Parker has expressed a similar model.
 They’re both able to satisfy consumers needs and society’s needs.

 Can you reveal a bit about the methodology you use to boost the presence and revenue of Challenger Brands?

 The main thing is figuring out what they want to be in the world, so I work with them to define what success looks like.
 Secondly, to identify who the incumbents are and what they’re playbook is.